-It is the policy of the school district to strictly enforce its weapons policy (Policy 501).
+A. The policy of the school district is to strictly enforce its weapons policy (Policy 501).

-It is the policy of the school district to act promptly in investigating all acts of violence and all formal and informal complaints; of violence, and take appropriate disciplinary action against any student or staff member who is found to have violated this policy or any related policy.
+B. The policy of the school district is to act promptly in investigating all acts of violence and all formal and informal complaints; of violence, and take appropriate disciplinary action against any student or staff member who is found to have violated this policy or any related policy.

-The administration will periodically review discipline policies and procedures, prepare revisions if necessary and submit them to the school board for review and adoption.
+C. The administration will periodically review discipline policies and procedures, prepare revisions if necessary and submit them to the School Board for review and adoption.

 III.
 Implementation of Policy

-The school board will review and approve policies to prevent and address violence in our schools.
+A. The School Board will review and approve policies to prevent and address violence in our schools.
 The superintendent or designee will develop procedures to effectively implement the school weapons and violence prevention policies.
 It shall be incumbent on all students and staff to observe all policies and report violations to the school administration.

-The school board and administration will inform staff and students annually of policies and procedures related to violence prevention and weapons.
+B. The School Board and administration will inform staff and students annually of policies and procedures related to violence prevention and weapons.

-The consequences set forth in the school weapons policy (Policy 501) will be imposed upon any student or nonstudent who possesses, uses or distributes a weapon when in a school location.
+D. The consequences set forth in the school weapons policy (Policy 501) will be imposed upon any student or nonstudent, including adults and visitors, who possesses, uses or distributes a weapon when at a school location.

-The consequences set forth in the school hazing policy (Policy 526) will be imposed upon any student or staff member who commits an act against a student or staff member, or coerces a student or staff member into committing an act, that creates a substantial risk of harm to a person in connection with initiation into an organization or for any other purpose.
+E. The consequences set forth in the school hazing policy (Policy 526) will be imposed upon any student or staff member who commits an act against a student, or coerces a student into committing an act, that creates a substantial risk of harm to a person in order for the student to be initiated into or affiliated with an organization, or for any other purpose.

-Procedures will be developed for the referral of any person in violation of this policy or the weapons policy to the local law enforcement agency in accordance with Minn.
-Stat.
-121A.05.
+H. Procedures will be developed for the referral of any person in violation of this policy or the weapons policy to the local law enforcement agency in accordance with Minnesota Statutes, section 121A.05.

-This policy is not intended to abridge the rights of students to express political, religious, philosophical, or opinions by wearing apparel on which such messages are stated.
-Such messages are acceptable as long as they are not lewd, vulgar, obscene, defamatory, profane, denote gang affiliation, advocate harassment or violence against others, are likely to disrupt the education process, or cause others to react in a violent or illegal manner.
+J. This policy is not intended to abridge the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
+Such messages are acceptable as long as they are not racist, lewd, vulgar, obscene, defamatory, profane, or do not advocate harassment or violence against others.
 (Policy 504)